JulieLascar/Annotation-of-LSF-subtitled-videos/Step3_supervised_classification/README.md

 ### 1. Prepare data for training
 scripts in **Prepare_data**
-### 2. train models, evaluate them and visualize them
+### 2. train models, evaluate them and visualize predictions
 scripts in **src**